yifanwu/diel/notes/compiling.md

 # Compiling Notes

+## Parsing

+Had originally tried not to have the full AST, but it's becoming increasingly handicapping, referencing [code school](https://github.com/codeschool/sqlite-parser)'s implementation to created the IR.

 ## Template and Code Gen

 [ ] might need to do a 2 stage one to unpack the templates!